What “good” looks like for MDR service providers

 Understanding MDR service providers and response evolution

-Managed Detection and Response (MDR) represents a comprehensive cybersecurity service model where MDR service providers combine advanced threat detection technologies with human expertise to monitor, analyze, and respond to security threats on behalf of their clients.
+Managed Detection and Response (MDR) represents a comprehensive cybersecurity service model where service providers combine advanced threat detection technologies with human expertise to monitor, analyze, and respond to security threats on behalf of their clients.

 Historically, the cybersecurity industry distinguished between “little r” and “big R” providers.
-Little r MDR service providers would identify threats and suggest response actions that customers should implement themselves.
+Little r providers would identify threats and suggest response actions that customers should implement themselves.
 In contrast, big R providers would execute response actions directly within customer environments.
-Today, active response capabilities have become table stakes for MDR service providers, though the depth and scope vary significantly across the industry.
+Today, active response capabilities have become table stakes for service providers, though the depth and scope vary significantly across the industry.

 The four pillars of good response from MDR service providers